 Figure 4.
-Example of wrap-around candidate at the picture boundary in merge/skip and AMVP modes
+Example of wrap-around motion vector candidate at the picture boundary in merge/skip and AMVP modes

-Therefore, motion vector of the wrap-around position with sps_ref_wraparound_offset[3] for B1, B2 or C0 in Fig. 4 locations of merge/skip and AMVP modes can be used at the picture boundary.
+Motion vector of the wrap-around position with sps_ref_wraparound_offset[3] for B1, B2 or C0 in Fig. 4 locations of merge/skip and AMVP modes can be used at the picture boundary.

 And in the same way, in the sbTMVP mode, the temporal motion vector or the location of collocated block of the wrap-around position by adding sps_ref_wraparound_offset[3] or subtracting it from the out-of-boundary position the x direction can be used adding the motion vector candidate from the right position, as shown Fig. 5 and Fig. 6.